Excel Spreadsheet Accessibility Checklist & Guidance

 If the purpose of the Excel worksheet is to present a data set, the Excel file should be presented on the web as a Comma Separated Value (CSV) file and not as an .xlsx file.
 The link must clearly state that the CSV is a raw data set.
 A separate data definition document must accompany all CSV files.
 An Excel data set that would be presented as a CSV has the following characteristics:

 - A single row of headings in the first row.

 - The data set contains no formulas.

-This checklist outlines the recommended steps to create an accessible Excel spreadsheet for posting on the VDOE website.
-Detailed information about each checklist item is provided in the following guidance section.
-For quick reference and planning, you can also download the VDOE Excel Spreadsheet Accessibility Checklist handout-This is a Word document.
+The following checklist outlines the recommended steps to ensure Excel spreadsheets are ADA compliant.
+Detailed information about each checklist item is provided in this guidance section.
+For a printable version, you can also download the VDOE Excel Spreadsheet Accessibility Checklist handout-This is a Word document.
 (Word).